dwally84/Hello-World/README.md

 # Hello-World
-Starting of a new project in my new world learning code I'm currently working on becoing a software developer through the Open University.
+Starting of a new project in my new world learning code I'm currently working on becoming a software developer with Javascript.
 My passion is in compters and learning new things with them.
-I enjoy my apple products lol
+I am sadly a apple fanboy